Gamerz261/passwordCrackingAssignment/README.md

 Coded in Python, As assigned by the 2022 CSHS Cybersecurity course

-*- <3 Stephen (and Caleb too but I made this readme)*
+*- <3 Stephen (and Caleb too but I made this readme)😈*
 ### Rubric (50/50)

-- [x] Top 10,000 most common passwords can be cracked
+- [x] Top 10,000 most common passwords can be cracked 🤽🏿‍♀️
-- [x] MD5 hashed passwords can be checked
+- [x] MD5 hashed passwords can be checked 🏄🏻‍♀️
-- [x] BCrypt hashed passwords can be checked
+- [x] BCrypt hashed passwords can be checked 🛝
-- [x] SHA-256 hashed passwords can be checked
+- [x] SHA-256 hashed passwords can be checked ❤️‍🔥
-- [x] Brute force approach option
+- [x] Brute force approach option 📦
-- [x] Dictionary Attack option
+- [x] Dictionary Attack option 📅
-- [X] Command line arguments can be taken in
+- [X] Command line arguments can be taken in 🫦

 ### DEPENDENCIES
  - Python3 🥱
  - hashlib
  - sys
  - getopt
- - bcrypt (pip install bcrypt)
+ - bcrypt (pip install bcrypt) 🧠
- - basehash (pip install BaseHash)
+ - basehash (pip install BaseHash) 💂🏻

 # RUNNING THIS PROGRAM LOCALLY